j4ckofalltrades/kbdetector/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -n, --no-dongle  Exclude keyboard dongles and/or receivers
+  -n, --no-dongle  exclude keyboard dongles and/or receivers
 ```

 ## Demo